stweedo/ElectricalTools/OhmsLawCalculator/README.md

 For Windows users, a convenient batch file is provided.
 Simply double-click it or run it from the command prompt.

-For Linux users, you can use the provided bash script.
+For Linux users, you can use the provided bash script and run it from the terminal like so `./simple_ohms_law_calculator.sh`.

 That's it!
 Enjoy using the Simple Ohm's Law Calculator.